Blog

 Steps:

-3. Enter the following commands, confirming each with the Enter key:
+3. Enter the following commands, pressing Enter after each one:

 bash